What does Joyce mean?

-Joyce \jo(y)-ce\ as a girl's name is pronounced joyce.
+Joyce [joyce] as a girls' name is pronounced joyce.
 It is of Latin origin, and the meaning of Joyce is "lord".
 From the Norman male name Josce or Josse, which is from Jodocus, a Latin form of a Breton name, Iodoc, borne by a seventh-century Breton saint.
 Used in the Middle Ages.
 Its use as a girl's name from the 16th century among Puritans suggests it have been associated with the vocabulary word "joy".
 Advice columnist Dr. Joyce Brothers; writer Joyce Carol Oates.

-Joyce is a very popular first name for females (#49 out of 4276, Top 1%) and also a very popular surname or last name for all people (#748 out of 88799, Top 1%) (2000 U.S. Census).
+Joyce is a very prominent first name for females (#49 out of 4276, Top 1%) and also a very prominent surname for both adults and children (#948 out of 150436, Top 1%).
+(2000 U.S. Census)

 Joyce reached its highest position of #12 in the U.S. during 1930-1939, and is at #838 currently.
 (2015 Birth Statistics)

 Which version is better?with its variant forms and related girl names.
 Prominent varying forms of Joyce (#838 from current records) rated in the Top 2000 are Jocelyn (#133 from current records), Joycelyn and Loyce.
 These forms of Joyce reached the peak of their popularity during 1930-1939 (average #607) and have become much less widespread since (#1242, ▼88%), with the form Joyce becoming less stylish.